-When the NJ online casino industry first launched in 2013, one of the primary benefits of playing on desktop over mobile was the disparity in game library size.
+When the NJ online casino industry first launched in 2013, one of the primary benefits of playing on desktop over mobile was the disparity in-game library size.
 Put simply, desktop clients featured many more casino games.

-Since, the gap has shrunk considerably, with today’s best NJ casino apps offering up to two-thirds the games available on desktop.
-Not only that, an argument can be made that the overall quality of mobile libraries has surpassed that of PC and Mac clients — at least with regard to select formats.
+Since, the gap has shrunk considerably, with today’s best NJ casino apps offering up to two-thirds of the games available on desktop.
+Not only that, but an argument can also be made that the overall quality of mobile libraries has surpassed that of PC and Mac clients — at least with regard to select formats.

 Here’s a quick glance at the most popular game formats found on NJ mobile casinos.